Disney Heiress Calls For Wealth Tax: 'We Have To Draw A Line'

 On how her story would be told in a Disney film about the granddaughter of the co-founder turning against the empire

 I'm turning against the empire itself.
 It's like the empire went off in its own direction.
 It's almost unrecognizable to me now.
 And we have no family engagement on the company anymore.
 There's nobody from the family on the board.
 It's still my name.
-I still use my credit card and I still feel all that comes with that and the expectations, and people still say to me, "You must have had such a happy childhood," "Oh, how wonderful the gifts your grandfather and uncle gave to the world."
+I still use my credit card and I still feel all that comes with that and the expectations, and people still say to me, "You must have had such a happy childhood"; "Oh, how wonderful the gifts your grandfather and uncle gave to the world."
 Those are very lovely feelings.

-And if I am welcoming to those kinds of perceptions, I also have an obligation to attend to the rest of the ways in which it's not engaging with the world in a good way, and it's actively promoting something that's really deleterious — not just to the low-income people, they're destroying the middle class and they're having a go at democracy itself.
+And if I am welcoming to those kinds of perceptions, I also have an obligation to attend to the rest of the ways in which it's not engaging with the world in a good way, and it's actively promoting something that's really deleterious — not just to the low-income people; they're destroying the middle class and they're having a go at democracy itself.

-The Walt Disney Company has responded to Abigail Disney's criticisms.
+The Walt Disney Co. has responded to Abigail Disney's criticisms.
 In a statement to NPR, the company says: